anguspettifer/GildedRose-Refactoring-Kata/README.md

 Step 3 More detailed diagram:
 <img src="/js/assets/images/Gilded_rose_diagram_2.png" width="750px" />

-Step 4 TDD each item in separate classes
+Step 4 TDD each item in their respective classes according to the above diagram

 Step 5 TDD the 'Update Quality' class